pkuhxy/Consis-multiID/data_preprocess/README.md

 ## 🔒 Limitation

-Although the models used in the current data pipeline are lightweight (e.g., [YOLO](https://github.com/ultralytics/ultralytics), [SAM-2](https://github.com/facebookresearch/sam2/tree/main)), the GPU utilization is relatively low, resulting in longer processing times.
+- Although the models used in the current data pipeline are lightweight (e.g., [YOLO](https://github.com/ultralytics/ultralytics), [SAM-2](https://github.com/facebookresearch/sam2/tree/main)), the GPU utilization is relatively low, resulting in longer processing times.
 We will continue to update the code in the future.
+- The data preprocess code support multi-face annotation, but the training code only support single-face currently.